zemian/zemian.github.io/content/blog/2014/poking-around-your-rest-application-with-a-scriptable-endpoint.md

----
-title: Poking around your REST application with a scriptable endpoint
+Title: Poking around your REST application with a scriptable endpoint
-date: 2014-10-17T00:00:00-05:00
-tags:
-  - restful
-  - scripting
----
+Date: 2014-10-17 00:00:00-05:00
+Tags: restful,scripting

 I love the fact that JDK comes with a ScriptEngine.
 It's so flexible when you want to evaluate and troubleshoot your application that's already deployed in an server environment.
 Add this REST endpoint into a Java EE app, and it will give you instant access to internal states of the app.
 ```
 package myrestapp;